AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex2.md

 ![Demo](./images/owmapi2.png)

-You'll see a popup where you now have to paste the above JSON Reponse.
+You'll see a popup where you now have to paste the above JSON Response.

 ![Demo](./images/owmapi3.png)